Nesthäkchen and Her Chicks

-Plot summary

 In this novel the plot has advanced beyond the year during which Else Ury was writing, 1923.
-Strictly speaking, Ury is describing the future.
-Annemarie Braun was born 9 April 1903, and married at 20; she could thus in 1930 be celebrating her seventh wedding anniversary, which occurs in the book.

 In order to continue the series, Else Ury extended the middle 1920s milieu of her fifth and sixth Nesthäkchen volumes for another half-century.
 Time stands still, but the characters age.
 Therefore, Annemarie’s life no longer unfolds, as in the first six books, in an actual historical period.

+Plot summary

-"Nesthäkchen and Her Chicks" begins with Anne Marie and Rudolf's seventh wedding anniversary.
-The two now have three children, the six-year Vronli, the three-year-old Hans and two-year-old Ursel, and live in Berlin-Lichterfelde.
+"Nesthäkchen and Her Chicks" begins with Anne Marie and Rudolf's seventh wedding anniversary in 1930.
+The two live in Berlin-Lichterfelde and now have three children: the six-year Vronli, the three-year-old Hans and two-year-old Ursel.
 Anne Marie's parents, "Omama" and "Opapa" are now beloved grandparents, her grandmother the "Urmütterchen" and Aunt Albertina the "Urtantchen" of Annemarie’s children.
 Brother Hans is a magistrate married to Rudolf's sister Ola, with two sons, Herbert and Waldemar.
-Klaus is a farmer, still a bachelor, who is enamored of Annemarie’s girlfriend Ilse Hermann.
+Klaus is a farmer, still a bachelor, who is enamored with Annemarie’s girlfriend Ilse Hermann.
 Ilse and Marlene Ulrich, the inseparable cousins, are teachers at a girls' school.
 Margot and Vera are unmarried and employed, Margot as head of a dressmaking firm and Vera as a photographer.